cmu-soda/FairSense/README.md

 1. **Simulation**
 - Run `CASESTUDY_montecarlo.ipynb` in the corresponding subfolder (e.g., `loan_lending_montecarlo.ipynb` for Loan Lending) to collect simulation traces.
-- Outputs are stored in `./Simulation/CASESTUDY/simulation_results/.`
+- The outputs are complete logs of all simulation traces and are stored in `./Simulation/CASESTUDY/simulation_results/`.

 2. **Post-processing**
 - Process simulation traces using `CASESTUDY_simulation_data_postprocess.ipynb` to prepare data for  sensitivity analysis.
-- Outputs are stored in the same results folder.
+- The outputs are csv tables containing each simulated configuration's parameters, long-term fairness scores and utility scores.
+They are stored in `./Simulation/CASESTUDY/simulation_results/` as well.

 #### More Information
 ##### Loan Lending